A monstera on the article Monstera Watering Schedule

 The leaves of plants that do not receive adequate water will show signs of moisture stress and eventually dry out.`

-Fixing a Monstera plant that has been underwatered is as simple as providing it with abundant water and thoroughly soaking the soil until water begins to seep out of the drainage hole.
+To fix a Monstera plant that is underwatered, give it plenty of water.
+Soak the soil well until water starts to come out of the drainage hole.

 Signs of Overwatering

-• There are dark brown spots on the leaves, probably because root rot has developed due to the plant being overwatered.
+• Dark brown spots appear on the leaves, probably because overwatering has caused root rot to develop.

-If the soil has poor drainage, which is causing you to overwater, decreasing the frequency of your watering won’t fix the problem.
+If the soil drains poorly and you are overwatering, watering less won’t solve the issue.
 You must repot your plant in soil that drains better than the current one.

 How to Water a Monstera?